DataverseLabs/pyinterpolate/paper/paper.md

 # Summary

 Spatial Interpolation techniques are used to retrieve data at unknown locations from point observations and/or areal aggregates.
 The basic idea is that measurement at one location is a function of weighted distance between this place and its neighbors.
 It is known as the Tobler's First Law of Geography, which states: *everything is related to everything else, but near things are more related than distant things* [@Tobler:1970].
 Important method of spatial interpolation is Kriging, which initially was designed for mining applications.
 Today this technique is much more complex, and it can be applied to problems of environmental science, hydrogeology, natural resources monitoring, remote sensing and epidemiology [@Chilès:2018].
-Kriging is usually applied to point measurements and regular blocks, but nowdays it could be used with areal data of irregular shapes and sizes too.
+Kriging is usually applied to point measurements and regular blocks, but nowdays it could be used with areal data of irregular shapes and sizes too [@Goovaerts:2007].

 # Statement of need

 Pyinterpolate is a Python package for spatial interpolation and it is designed to perform predictions from point measurements and areal aggregates of different sizes and shapes.
 Pyinterpolate automates tasks performed by spatial statisticians, it helps with data exploration, semivariogram estimation and kriging predictions.
 It allows researchers to perform semivariogram deconvolution in presence of irregular administrative units and to apply Poisson Kriging to areal counts.
-This type of Kriging is widely used in the social sciences, epidemiology and spatial statistics [@Goovaerts:2007].
+This type of Kriging is widely used in the social sciences, epidemiology and spatial statistics [@Goovaerts:2007; @Goovaerts:2008; @Kerry:2013].

 Package performs five types of spatial interpolation: Ordinary Kriging and Simple Kriging (point data), Centroid-based Poisson Kriging, Area-to-Area Poisson Kriging and Area-to-Point Poisson Kriging (areal data).
 Techniques for point data analysis require manual or automatic semivariogram fitting to predict missing values.
 Areal analysis requires additional step of semivariogram deconvolution and/or areal centroids calculation, but package performs those steps automatically.
 User has options to control prediction flow.
 Package was initially developed for epidemiological study, where areal aggregates of infections were transformed to point support population-at-risk maps and multiple potential applications follow this algorithm.
 This is the reason behind automation of many tasks related to the data modeling.
 It is assumed that user without wide geostatistical background may use Pyinterpolate for modeling and analysis.